A DEMONSTRATION OF A CLAUDE GLASS (scroll down to see the photos)

 After I contacted the editor of an online reference work devoted to scientific instruments, he viewed my site and emailed me to thank me for my demonstration of the Claude; he adjusted the relevant entry to take account of the new information!
 I wish I could remember what the site was called; I do not know if it is still online.

-*I refer to the instrument in various ways, in part to match different Internet searches and also due to my uncertainty as to how it should be referred to.
+NAMES I refer to the instrument in various ways, in part to match different Internet searches and also due to my uncertainty as to how it should be referred to (capitalisation and synonyms).

 I hired this Claude glass to Spun Gold TV who have made the gardening programme "Titchmarsh on Capability Brown" for Channel Four in which Alan Titchmarsh oversees and discusses the restoration and completion of the gardens at Belvoir Castle, seat of the Duchess of Rutland, following the rediscovered plans which were drawn up by "Capability" Brown.
 Spun Gold wrote to me that "the sequence we filmed with Alan using the Claude Glass went really well!
 It really brought something extra to the series, we can't thank you enough for allowing us to use it.
 This sequence will be shown in the final of 3 episodes".